rikdz/GraphWriter/README.md

 This repository contains the source code of our paper, [Text Generation from Knowledge Graphs with Graph Transformers](https://google.com), which is accepted for publication at [NAACL 2019](http://naacl2019.org/).

+# Instructions

+This repository is under construction!
+Check back soon for more details.

 ## Citation
 If this work is useful in your research, please cite our paper.
 ```